Welcome to the website of Linlithgow St Michael's.

 St Michaels can be found beside Linlithgow Palace, right in the centre of the Royal Burgh.
 Services are held in the Kirk every Sunday at 9.30 and again at 11.00.
 Details of this week's services can be found in our Intimations section.

-Summer 2014 edition of Crosswind now available here
+Autumn 2014 edition of Crosswind now available here

 A Christmas Concert by Cadenza, the Edinburgh based choir, will take place in the church in Saturday, 6 December at 7.30pm.
 Tickets costing £10 are available from the Church Office (tel 01506 842188) and from Margaret Henderson (01506 844787).
 Light refreshments will be provided.
 Please give this concert your support.

 A few more photos can be seen here

 Nativity Panto DVD: only £8 - get yours while stocks last!
 Available at the church shop between services, or from Alan Miller at 07776 490495 or